-In practice, however, it is tricky to put a number on the value created by an event, mostly because we don’t always plan in advance the kind of information we need for reporting further down the line.
+In practice, however, it is tricky to put a number on the value created by a recruiting event, mostly because Talent Acquisition teams don’t always plan in advance the kind of information needed for reporting further down the line.

-So as a result, we struggle to understand – and demonstrate – the tangible impact of all types of events on the talent acquisition process, be they massive sponsored celebrations, or intimate employee fireside chats.
+So as a result, it can be difficult to understand – and demonstrate – the tangible impact of events on the talent acquisition process.

 Why it’s so important to track recruiting events

-Just because an event was a smashing success on the surface, doesn’t mean it had an overall positive impact on hiring.
-We tend to focus more on those apparent indicators of success – a full auditorium, a fun atmosphere – and less on whether we’ve captured the full value of the event.
+Just because a recruiting event appears to be a success on the surface, doesn’t mean it had an overall positive impact on hiring.
+It’s easy to focus more on the apparent indicators of success – a full auditorium or a fun atmosphere – and less on whether you’ve captured the full value of the event.

-The problem is, an event can be successful but still not have the positive impact we expect from it.
+The problem is, an event can be ‘successful’ but still not have the positive impact on recruitment you expect from it.
 What could that look like?

-- You get all your energy invested in creating the perfect fun, relaxed, informative event, but don’t capture enough information to properly follow up with candidates.
+You get all your energy invested in creating the perfect fun, relaxed, informative event, but don’t capture enough information to properly follow up with candidates and keep them engaged.

-- You advertise your event broadly and ensure that you’ll have a full house, yet you only attract bad fits and don’t contribute to growing the pipeline.
+You advertise your event broadly and ensure that you’ll have a full house, yet most of the attendees are not a good fit and don’t contribute to growing your talent pipeline.

-- You allocate budget between different types of event depending on how expensive they are, and not on how much impact they will have on your pipeline.
+You allocate budget between different types of events depending on how expensive they are, and not on how much potential impact they could have on your talent pipeline.

-Tracking events prevents these situations from happening, but most importantly, it helps to calculate the return on investment on your events.
+Tracking and measuring your recruiting events at every stage prevents these situations from happening, but most importantly, it helps to calculate ROI.

-The strategic benefit of understanding the ROI of events is having a better grasp on what drives it up or down.
-For example, you’ll know after while if it is easier to boost attendance by promoting the registration page more widely, or by nurturing existing registrants with more information on the event.
+The strategic benefit of understanding the ROI of events is having a better grasp on what factors drive it up or down (and why).
+For example, you’ll know after a while if it is easier to boost attendance by promoting the registration page more widely, or by nurturing existing registrants as the event gets closer and closer.

 What to track

 The type of metrics to track usually depends on the results you are looking for.
-A company briefing on campus, for example, generally aims at increasing employer brand awareness with students, while an invite-only cocktail hour would focus on nurturing high-value executive hires.
+A company briefing on a college or university campus, for example, generally aims at increasing awareness of your employer brand among students, while an invite-only cocktail hour would likely focus more on nurturing relationships with high-value executive candidates.

-It’s worth asking yourself a few things before going forward with the planning of the event:
+It’s worth asking yourself a few things before going forward with the planning of your recruiting event: